KennyLoRI/pubMedNLP/DOCUMENTATION.md

 ### Data Processing Pipeline
 #### Data Extraction
-Data extraction was performed in the "extract_data_node" via the Entrez Programming Utilities (API).
-Provided by the National Center for Biotechnology Information (NCBI) Entrez offers relatively easy, although limited access to retrieve data from various NCBI databases, including PubMed [^2].
+Extracting the data for this study was performed via the Entrez Programming Utilities API.
+Provided by the National Center for Biotechnology Information (NCBI) Entrez offers free, although limited access to retrieve data from various NCBI databases, including PubMed [^2].
 The procedure of obtaining the data mainly included two steps:
-1. Using Entrez's research function to retrieve article IDs that match the project requirements i.e. articles referring to the keyword "Intelligence" and published between 2013/01/01 and 2023/11/01.
+1. Using Entrez's research function to retrieve article IDs from Pubmed that match the project requirements (more details: data section).
 2. Using Entrez's efetch function to retrieve detailed information for each of the retrieved IDs, and writing the retrieved results returned from the handle into a dataframe.

 To avoid API limitations and stability issues for large-scoped retrieval, we conducted these two steps in a batch-wise manner.
 First, we used a sliding window of 30 days for which we retrieved the article IDs iterating over the whole timeframe on a month-by-month basis.
 Second, when having obtained the full ID list, we fetched the abstracts including their metadata for chunks of 500.